KRunchPL/panda-pytest-assertions/docs/assert_context/index.md

 ### `behaviour` Parameter

-- If `behaviour` is set to an exception type, it is equivalent to setting `exception` to the same value and leaving `result` unset.
+- If `behaviour` is set to an exception type or `ExceptionMatch` instance, it is equivalent to setting `exception` to the same value and leaving `result` unset.
 - If `behaviour` is set to any other value, it is treated as the value of `result`, and the `exception` parameter remains unset.

 #### Examples